-Physical abilities and anthropometric characteristics have a clear relationship with batting performance, especially as captured by advanced tracking metrics.
+A separate but related research area examines the physical foundations of batting performance, especially as captured by advanced tracking metrics.
 Kohn et al. (2024) found that anthropometric features accounted for "29% of variance in ZCP [Zone Contact Percentage] and 50-55% of HHP [Hard Hit Percentage]" (p.
 725) among collegiate baseball players.
 According to their research, adding physical assessment data to anthropometric features improved prediction models, especially for hard-hit percentage, where assessment data accounted for an additional 5-12% more variance (p.
 31).
 Their findings showed that "CMJ peak power, height, weight, and dominant hand grip strength were the top-4 features that contributed to HHP" (p.
 724), highlighting lower-body power and grip strength's importance in making hard contact.
 Interestingly, they found that players with greater lower-body power had poorer ZCP (p.
 723), suggesting potential trade-offs between contact ability and power generation.
-Conversely, the fact that "players with greater lowerbody power and higher hand grip strength had a higher proportion of hard-hit balls than smaller, lighter, less powerful players" (p.
+Conversely, the fact that "players with greater lower-body power and higher hand grip strength had a higher proportion of hard-hit balls than smaller, lighter, less powerful players" (p.
 724) indicates that the relationship between physical strength and power-based metrics is more direct.
-Lindbergh and Sawchik (2019) explore how teams and players have revolutionized development approaches through datadriven methods, examining how advanced metrics influence training techniques, particularly regarding swing mechanism modifications based on launch angle and exit velocity data.
+In a complementary study focusing on practical applications, Lindbergh and Sawchik (2019) explore how teams and players have revolutionized development approaches through data-driven methods, examining how advanced metrics influence training techniques, particularly regarding swing mechanism modifications based on launch angle and exit velocity data.
 Their work documents numerous player case studies that transformed their careers by embracing analytical approaches, demonstrating the practical application of batting metrics in player development.

+The economic dimensions of batting metrics is another significant research field.
 The relationship between batting performance, player value, and compensation is an important area of study in baseball economics.
 Pinheiro and Szymanski (2022) examined the labor market efficiency in MLB through run value contributions and developed an approach based on run expectancy which "allows [them] to structurally determine the value of specific events in baseball, based on each event's contribution to runs" (p.
 1048).
 This method provides more granular analysis than previous studies that focused on composite statistics like OBP and SLG.
-According to their research "the compensation of free agents"

-reliably reflects the run value contribution of each player, regardless of the source of those contributions (walks, singles, and home runs)" (p.
+According to their research "the compensation of free agents reliably reflects the run value contribution of each player, regardless of the source of those contributions (walks, singles, and home runs)" (p.
 1046).
 This refutes previous studies that claimed market inefficiency before Moneyball was published.
 Their analysis of 1996-2015 data indicates that "the labor market for batters in Major League Baseball operated efficiently across [their] entire sample period" (p.
 1046), with teams properly valuing different batting outcomes based on their contribution to run production.
 They also mention that different batting events have stable run values over time: "While the aggregate production of particular events may have changed over time... the frequency with which particular events are converted into runs has remained very stable over this period" (p.
 1057).
 This stability suggests the underlying values of the various batting outcomes in producing runs remain consistent, even as the way baseball is played has changed.
 Lindbergh and Sawchik (2019) complement this economic analysis by documenting how teams have integrated advanced analytics into player acquisition strategies, highlighting cases where organizations identified undervalued skills before they became widely recognized.